jonathanwidmer/programmingroupproject/README.md

 ![Mac OS version](https://github.com/jonathanwidmer/programmingroupproject/blob/main/applications/application.macosx-20210521T192826Z-001.zip) for Mac OS

+Note: The Mac OS version is not the most recent version.
+It will be updated on Monday, May 24.

 Please download the zip file and extract the files before running the application.

 ## Class Diagram